tokio-rs/website/content/docs/getting-started/futures.md

 notifying the executor.
 This is done by calling [`notify`] on the task returned by [`task::current()`].

-Before an executor calls `poll` on a task, it sets the task context to a thread-local variable.
-The inner most future then accesses the context from the thread-local so that it is able to notify the task once its readiness state changes.

 We will be exploring implementing resources and the task system in more depth in a later section.
 The key take away here is **do not return `NotReady` unless you got `NotReady` from an inner future**.

 # A More Complicated Future

-Lets look at a slightly more complicated future implementation.
+Let's look at a slightly more complicated future implementation.
 In this case, we will implement a future that takes a host name, does DNS resolution, then establishes a connection to the remote host.
 We assume a `resolve` function exists that looks like this: